ctcl-bregis/ctclsite-content/pages/projects/nonmono/nonmono.md

 The caption was chosen in relation to the gray skies in both photos.
 The caption is a reference to a line from the In Flames song 'Your Bedtime Story is Scaring Everyone'.

 - Authored: ["Polybutylene Terephthalate"](../pc_pbt/) (ASRock B550M Pro4, AMD x86-64)

+### Post 84 - June 28, 2024
+"Into darkness

+June 24, 2024 - ASUS Zenfone 9"

+The caption was chosen in relation to the photos being at night.
+These photos were from the time that I started MediaCow Touch 2's development in June 2024.

+- Authored: Possibly IPHONE2 (Apple iPhone XR A1984, Apple ARM64)